BjornFJohansson/pydna/README.rst

 =======   ========== =====================================================================
 version   date       comment
 =======   ========== =====================================================================
+0.9.3     2015-06-03 Shelve does not work under MacOS under certain conditions.
+                     This release tries to solve this by not specifying file extensions for the cache files.
+Two functions are added, pydna.

 0.9.2     2015-05-28 pydna_data_dir is encoded to a string in __init__.py instead of
                      unicode.
 The Popen module does not accept environment variables that are not strings.